astronomer/airflow-guides/guides/data-quality.md

 There are different tools that can be used to check data quality from an Airflow DAG.
 In this section we will highlight the two tools that also integrate with OpenLineage with concrete examples:

 - **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: a group of operators allowing the user to define data quality checks in python dictionaries and SQL directly from within the DAG.
 - **[GreatExpectations](https://greatexpectations.io/)**: an open source data validation framework where checks are defined in json format.
-Airflow offers a provider package for easy integration.
+Airflow offers a provider package including the `GreatExpectationsOperator` for easy integration.

 Other tools that can be used for data quality checks are:

 - [Soda](https://docs.soda.io/): an open source data validation framework that uses YAML to define checks which can be kicked off using the `BashOperator`.
-Soda also offers to write custom checks using SQL.
+Soda also offers the ability to write any custom checks using SQL.
 - [dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests): If you are using Airflow to orchestrate dbt jobs you might be able to implement data quality checks by using the `BashOperator` to kick of the dbt test command.

 ### Choosing a tool